FIELD RESEARCH ASSISTANT

 The Lilongwe Wildlife Trust (LWT) was established in 2008 when their first project, The Lilongwe Wildlife Centre (LWC), opened as Malawi’s first wildlife rescue, rehabilitation, and education centre.
-Since then LWT has expanded their programs to include an extensive national environmental education program, a strong force in investigating and combating wildlife crime, and an expansion of their wildlife research program.
+Since then LWT has expanded their programmes to include an extensive national environmental education program, a strong force in investigating and combating wildlife crime, and an expansion of their wildlife research programme.

-LWT’s Research Program has field-based projects in Vwaza Marsh Wildlife Reserve (VMWR), Nyika National Park (NNP), as well as captive based studies at the LWC.
-Our recent projects include; 1) Vwaza Primate Project (primate and habitat assessment of VMWR; baboon conservation project); 2) Samango monkey census and genetics project (across the country) and 3) Primate release project (VMWR).
-In addition we are expanding to other wildlife research beginning with our centerpiece project, LWT’s Elephants for Landscapes Project which aims to assess the long term status, ecology and spatial behaviour of elephants in Northern Malawi.
+LWT’s Research Programme has field-based projects in Vwaza Marsh Wildlife Reserve (VMWR), Nyika National Park (NNP), as well as captive based studies at the LWC.
+Our recent projects include; 1) Vwaza Primate Project (primate and habitat assessment of VMWR); 2) Samango monkey census and genetics project (across the country), 3) Primate Reintroduction Project (VMWR, LWC), and 4) Elephants for Landscapes Project which aims to assess the long term status, ecology and spatial behaviour of elephants in Northern Malawi (VMWR).
+Our primate reintroduction project was the first and longest-running research project at LWT, beginning in 2012, and having since successfully release 4 troops of primates, both yellow baboons (Papio cynocephalus) and vervet monkeys (Chlorocebus pygerythrus).

 - Responsible for ensuring data is accurately collected, input, and stored